department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

     - url: /health-care/financial-assessment/
       title: How we assess and verify your income
       description: Learn more about our process—and how we use your income information to help determine whether you'll pay copays.
-    - url: /health-care/make-a-payment/
+    - url: /health-care/pay-copay-bill/
-      title: Make a payment
-      description: Pay your VA copay bill online, by mail, phone, or in person.
+      title: Pay your copay bill
-    - url: /health-care/manage-copay-debt/
-      title: Manage your VA copay debt
-      description: If you're having trouble paying your copays, or disagree with the charges, find out how we can help you manage your debt.
+      description: Find out how to pay your bill—and what to do if you're struggling to make your payments.

 ---